jcfranco/uc-2019-customizing-widgets/slides/index.md

 ## Magic\*

-Using `$button-color` we "magically" set the hover color by default.
+Using `$button-color` we can set a default hover color.

 ```scss
 $button-color--hover: darken($button-color, 10%) !default;